 Prescription drug therapy is an integral component of your patient's comprehensive treatment program.
-Molina's goal is to provide our members with high-quality, cost-effective drug therapy.
-Molina collaborates with its providers and pharmacists to ensure medications used to treat a variety of conditions and diseases are offered.
-Molina covers prescription and certain over the counter (OTC) drugs.
+Molina's goal is to provide our members with high quality, cost effective drug therapy.
+Molina works with our providers and pharmacists to ensure medications used to treat a variety of conditions and diseases are offered.
+Molina covers prescription and certain over-the-counter (OTC) drugs.

-Pharmacy policy
+Pharmacy Policy